wetherall/ATOLL-1.0/README.md

-_An atoll ( /ˈæt.ɒl, -ɔːl, -oʊl, əˈtɒl, -ˈtɔːl, -ˈtoʊl/), sometimes known as a coral atoll, is a ring-shaped coral reef, including a coral rim that encircles a lagoon partially or completely.
-There may be coral islands or cays on the rim._
+_An atoll ( /ˈæt.ɒl, -ɔːl, -oʊl, əˈtɒl, -ˈtɔːl, -ˈtoʊl/), sometimes known as a coral atoll, is a ring-shaped coral reef, including a coral rim that encircles a lagoon partially or completely._

 The result of a foolish PCB-first case-second approach to a hotswap 40% mechanical keyboard.
 12.75u width with a split spacebar, HHKB bottom row, and an optional encoder in the top left.